Electrical Safety Tips To Protect Your Building

 One common cause of electrical problems is the overloading of electrical outlets.
 Regularly check the electrical outlets to ensure that they are cool to the touch, properly working order, and have the necessary protective faceplates.
 For electrical safety tips, here are some of them that you can follow:

-- Avoid using extension cords or multi-outlet converters for electrical appliances;
+• Avoid using extension cords or multi-outlet converters for electrical appliances.

-- Only one heat-producing device should plug into an outlet at a time;
+• Only one heat-producing device should plug into an outlet at a time.

-- Qualified electricians should check hot outlets;
+• Qualified electricians should check hot outlets.

 3. Repair or replace electrical cords that are damaged.

 Damaged power cords can seriously be an electrical safety risk to both residential and commercial buildings.
 They can cause not only electrocution but also fires.
 Regularly check all power and extension cords for any sign of cracking and fraying.
-When you see any damage, have them repaired or replaced as needed.
+When you see any damage, have it repaired or replaced as needed.

 Remember, heavy furniture can crush cord insulation and damage wires.
 Cords that are hiding under rugs also pose a tripping hazard and can overheat.
 Regular use of extension cords may mean that there are not enough outlets that fit your needs.